lqhuang/awesome/topics/frontend.md

 - [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog): This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs. <https://tailwind-nextjs-starter-blog.vercel.app/>
 - [haydenbleasel/next-forge](https://github.com/haydenbleasel/next-forge): A production-grade boilerplate for modern Next.js apps. <https://github.com/haydenbleasel/next-forge>
 - [alan2207/bulletproof-react](https://github.com/alan2207/bulletproof-react): 🛡️ ⚛️ A simple, scalable, and powerful architecture for building production ready React applications.
+- [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack): This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea. <https://www.epicweb.dev/epic-stack>

 ## Toolchains